felix0111/DRSSTC/README.md

 To counteract this, I also added an additional pipe on the outer edge of the primary.
 This pipe is directly connected to ground.
 <img src="https://github.com/user-attachments/assets/ae027b5d-4b96-4669-932b-6b9aedc581db" width="500">

-Two cascading current transformers (with each cascade having ~30 turns) provide a signal for the drivers "over current detection" and feedback for switching at the zero crossings of the oscillation.
-Zero crossing is absolutely necessary for high power switching as it reduces the losses of the H-Bridge to ideally zero (and I think it increases the lifetime).
+Two cascading current transformers (with each cascade having ~30 turns) provide a signal for the drivers "over current detection" and feedback for switching at the zero crossings of the primary.
+Zero crossing is absolutely necessary for high power switching as it reduces the losses of the H-Bridge to ideally zero.
 The cores for the current transformers are basically just a smaller version of the GDT core.
 B64290L0615 is the exact name of the ferrite core.
 Again, the permeability is important for correct functionality.
 Using a random core will likely give bad signals.
 <img src="https://github.com/user-attachments/assets/473522c6-8707-4c53-9e2e-0cbf2ecee373" width="500">